yunbinmo/tp/docs/DeveloperGuide.md

 #### Implementation

-The Sort Records Feature is facilitated by `SortReocrdCommand`.
-It extends `Command` with it own execution logic.
+The Sort Records Feature is facilitated by `SortRecordCommand`.
+It extends `Command` with its own execution logic.
 It supports the following commands:

 * `sort -r sa` — Sort the records by start date in ascending order.
 * `sort -r sd` — Sort the records by start date in descending order.